k435467/hands-on-spring/README.md

 - WebSocket

 This guide walks you through the process of creating a “Hello, world” application that sends messages back and forth between a browser and a server.

+- Create a Resource Representation Class
+- Create a Message-handling Controller
+- Configure Spring for STOMP messaging